Connemara Doran

 Research Articles:

-Forthcoming, “Robert Vessot’s Gravity Probe A: Perfect a hammer, and the world looks like a nail,” chapter co-authored with David DeVorkin for One Hundred Years Testing Einstein, Brian C. Odom and Daniel Kennefick, eds.
-(2023).
+“Robert Vessot’s Gravity Probe A: Perfect a hammer, and the world looks like a nail,” chapter co-authored with David DeVorkin, in Testing Einstein: One Hundred Years of Experimental Relativity, Brian C. Odom and Daniel Kennefick, eds.

 “Instrumentalizing and Visualizing the Cosmic First Light,” Nuncius: Journal of the Material and Visual History of Science 36, 1 (April 2021): 167-192.